mikependon/RepoDB/Docs/pages/repository.rst

 			// Process each customer here
 		});

-Or, via independent `SqlConnection` object extended `ExecuteQuery` method.
+Or, in a tradional way with independent `SqlConnection` object extended method.

 ::